Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 Treatment Courses & Maintenance

-Laser treatments are spaced every 3–4 weeks depending on skin concern
+Laser treatments are spaced every 3–4 weeks, depending on skin concerns.

 Both require SPF use and gentle skincare for maintenance.